Friends of Buckland Church

 There are 3 graveyards; one in the immediate church grounds, with headstones denoting burials back to the mid-1800’s.
 The second graveyard sits outside the church walls and is a more modern cemetery, with headstones dated within the past few years.
 Many local families have relatives in these graveyards.
 The 3rd graveyard sits across the road and remains the property of the Anglican church: these graves are currently the subject of an identification project to ascertain the names and histories of the people buried there.
 With the church now belonging to the community, FOBC is responsible for the graveyards and burials.

-Events
+Events for everyone

-FOBC encourages functions and events, from the more traditional functions such as weddings and funerals to contemporary concerts, art exhibitions and other gatherings in response to community inputs.
-Contact us if you would like to book a private function or if you have any suggestions.
+FOBC hosts and encourages functions and events at the church, from the more traditional functions such as weddings and funerals to contemporary concerts, art exhibitions and other gatherings in response to community inputs.

 “Historic Buckland Church is known far and wide for its beauty of design and solidity of construction.”